-Heading to Los Angeles' Chinatown?
-Use this as your go-to guide for shopping—from unique art-inspired boutiques to old school neighborhood shops—we’ve got you covered.
-Unlike nearby nabes such as Highland Park, Echo Park and Los Feliz, Chinatown is an LA hub that you may need help discovering.
-Walk through the historic streets and see it like a local with this guide to the best shops—so that you can bypass taking home a pet turtle sold by random street vendors.
+Heading to L.A.’s Chinatown?
+Use this as your go-to guide for shopping—from unique art-inspired boutiques to old-school neighborhood shops—because no matter what you’re looking for, we’ve got you covered.
+Unlike nearby neighborhoods such as Highland Park, Echo Park and Los Feliz, Chinatown is an L.A. hub that you may need help discovering.
+Walk through the historic streets and see it like a local with this guide to the best shops—so you don’t miss on the great stores hidden in and out of the arcades.

-One of the original stores in LA's Chinatown this mainstay, with its iconic neon storefront, remains center court at Old Chinatown Central Plaza.
+One of the original stores in L.A.’s Chinatown, this mainstay, with its iconic neon storefront, holds center court at Old Chinatown Central Plaza.
 Opened in 1938 by K.G.
-Louie, the traditional Chinese gifts, art and crockery store is still owned and operated by three generations of the Louie family.
-Browse through the rather dusty store for treasures such as Chinese cookbooks, traditional jewelry and furniture as well as vintage goods such as Chinese tea sets, silverware and porcelain wares.
+Louie, the traditional Chinese gifts, art and crockery store is still owned and operated by multiple generations of the Louie family.
+Browse through the oft-dusty store for treasures such as Chinese cookbooks, traditional jewelry and furniture as well as vintage goods such as Chinese tea sets, silverware and porcelain wares.

-Tastemaker Wendy Yao packs her boutique with books, zines, graphic novels, mixtapes, art and other treasures you’re not likely to find elsewhere in LA.
-The clothing selection includes cult brands like Opening Ceremony, Bless and Slow & Steady Wins the Race (most of which is also available at Ooga Booga’s online shop).
-Be sure to follow the stairs up to the second floor when you arrive—the tiny shop is well-hidden enough to prevent just any old shmo from stumbling in off the street.
+Founder and tastemaker Wendy Yao packs her boutique with books, zines, graphic novels, mixtapes, art and other treasures you’re not likely to find elsewhere in L.A.
+The clothing selection includes cult brands like Nancy Stella Soto, Bless and Slow & Steady Wins the Race (most of which is also available at Ooga Booga’s online shop).
+Be sure to follow the stairs up to the second floor when you arrive—the tiny shop is well-hidden enough to prevent just any old schmo from stumbling in off the street.

-When looking for sophisticated housewares, books and gifts, stop into this contemporary design store filled with Asian-inspired home objects and accessories.
-The shop stands in the same space that first opened in 1934 as a Chinese restaurant and bar and later a cafe frequented by punk bands in the ’70s.
-Opened in 2004 as part of Chinatown’s revitalization, the airy store is a cool place to retreat from the bustling streets.
+When looking for sophisticated housewares, books and gifts, stop into this contemporary design store filled with Asian-inspired and -sourced home objects and accessories.
+The shop stands in the same space that first opened in 1934 as a Chinese restaurant and bar, and later a café frequented by punk bands in the ’70s.
+Opened in 2004 as part of Chinatown’s revitalization, the airy store is a cool place to retreat from the bustling streets or take in a local art show.
 Browse the bookcases in the back for titles on mah-jong, sake, gardening, Kama Sutra and traveling.

-Enter this music store decked out with guitars, namely Caraya Guitars, for a breath of fresh air from the neighboring shops in Old Chinatown's Central Plaza.
-Classical and electronic guitars hang from the walls among other instruments including banjos, drums, erhu, dulcimer, mandolins, classical and electric violins, ukuleles and Chinese instruments such as the Chinese Zither.
+Enter this music store decked out with guitars—namely Caraya Guitars—for a peaceful respite from the more bustling and cluttered neighboring shops in Central Plaza.
+Classical and electronic guitars hang from the walls, as do other instruments including banjos, drums, erhu, dulcimer, mandolins, classical and electric violins, ukuleles and Chinese instruments such as the Chinese Zither.
 Just a beginner?
-The shop offers pro guitar lessons by Stephen Jones, director of guitar studies at Pasadena City College ($24/two hours).
+The shop even offers pro guitar lessons.

-Lined with vibrant red Chinese lanterns and stacked with traditional Chinese hats, the storefront at this gift shop may seem overwhelming.
-Step inside and you’re greeted with friendly staff (who speak English) and aisles lined with cheesy, cultural chachskies.
+Lined with vibrant Chinese lanterns and stacked with traditional Chinese hats, the storefront at this gift shop may seem overwhelming.
+Step inside and you’re greeted with friendly staff who’ll help you navigate it all, and aisles lined with cheesy, cultural chachkies.
 The kitschy store offers wholesale and retail products including traditional Chinese knickknacks such as parasols, fans, feng shui products, lucky plants, party accessories and mini figurines of Chinese symbolism.
 Geared toward tourists to the neighborhood, this is your one-stop-shop for souvenirs and Chinatown trinkets.